How to be a better junior: an overview

 Hey, have you just landed your first job in tech?
 First of all, congrats!
 Second of all, after the initial excitement passes, don't panic.
 Everything's gonna be fine.
-Yes, you don't know these people who you share an openspace with; you're not familiar with the project they're expecting you to work on; you have no previous experience with the frameworks and languages used - it's fine.
+Yes, you don't know these people with whom you share an open space; you're not familiar with the project they're expecting you to work on; you have no previous experience with the frameworks and languages used - that's all fine.
 We all start somewhere.

 When I got hired by Spectory, I found myself in a pretty difficult position.
-It was my first real office job; I didn't know what to expect.
-I also didn't speak Hebrew well and was too embarassed to admit it to anyone.
-First weeks were tough, man.
-But these first weeks in particular taught me something that I wouldn't have learned any other way.
+It was my first real office job.
+I didn't know what to expect.
+I also didn't speak Hebrew well and was too embarrassed to admit it to anyone.
+The first weeks were tough, man.
+But this period in particular taught me something I wouldn't have learned any other way.
 So let me share these tips with you.

-There's a caveat, though - if you rely too much on others helping you, you don't learn a whole lot.
-Besides, at some point you become annoying.
+But here is an important caveat: If you rely too much on others helping you, you don't learn a whole lot.
+Besides, at some point you become annoying to those around you.
 One thing new developers often forget is that they're not anybody's responsibility - apart from their own.
 Yes, all this is stressful for you.
-But this is stressful for everybody else as well; they have work to do and there's a junior constantly bothering them with questions and complaints.
-"I tried everything, it doesn't work!" - first, if you need help, make an effort to articulate the problem as best you can.
-But more importantly -
+But this is difficult for everybody else as well; they have work to do and there is a junior constantly bothering them with questions and complaints.
+"I tried everything, and it doesn't work!"
+First, if you need help, make an effort to articulate the problem as clearly as you can.
+But more importantly:

-You have no idea how many problems I solved - or helped solve - by just entering a correct set of keywords into google search.
+You have no idea how many problems I solved - or helped solve - by just entering a correct set of keywords into a Google search engine.
 That's right - I don't know everything, and I forget a lot.
-So I do a lot of googling, as does every single developer with Internet access, junior or senior, unless they work with some really exotic or cutting edge technology.
-And your designated help will google your question too, chances are.
-So, next time save you both some time and google it yourself.
+So I do a lot of googling, as does every single developer with Internet access, junior or senior, unless they work with some really exotic or cutting-edge technology.
+And, chances are, your designated helper will google your question too.
+Therefore, the next time you encounter a problem save time and that of others by googling it yourself.

-By the way, as it turns out, googling is not as easy as it sounds, and somehow I often find myself in need of an "How to google" article.
-In general there's not much to say, though.
-The only thing that helps to come up with a correct google query is understanding exactly what your problem is.
+By the way, as it turns out, googling is not as easy as it sounds, and often I wish someone would just hand me a top-notch "How to google" article.
+In general there is not much to say, though.
+The only thing that helps us in sending out a promising Google query is understanding exactly what your problem is.

-Three things you're required to know in order to successfully look for answers: what you're doing, what you want to achieve and what is the actual result.
+There are three things you should to know in order to search successfully for answers: what you're doing, what you want to achieve and what is the actual result.
 Sometimes you run a shell command and get an error output - google the error if it's unclear what could've caused it.
-Sometimes it's gonna require more knowledge.
+Sometimes your search will require more knowledge.